-Piper Alderman has filed a class action in the Federal Court of Australia on behalf of individuals who have acquired or held financial products and/or life insurance on the advice of an adviser from Count Financial, which was a subsidiary of Commonwealth Bank of Australia.
+Piper Alderman has filed a class action in the Federal Court of Australia on behalf of individuals who have acquired, renewed or continued to hold financial products, insurance products and platform products on the advice of an adviser from Count Financial, which was a subsidiary of Commonwealth Bank of Australia.

 - ensure that their financial advisers do not contravene their legal obligations to their customers;